Saika Kawakita

-Saika Kawakita (Japanese: 河北彩花) is a Japanese AV idol.
+Saika Kawakita (Japanese: 河北彩伽, born 24 April 1999) is a Japanese AV idol and singer.
 She made her debut in 2018, and temporarily retired in March 2019.
 She later resumed her career in July 2021 and has been active since.
-She is currently signed to the S1 No. 1 Style label, under the Hokuto Corporation.

-Saika Kawakita has risen very quickly to become one of the most popular JAV actresses in the industry.
-Despite only appearing in 29 movies as of April 2022, she has garnered international stardom and fans from all over the world.

 Career

 Kawakita debuted in April 2018 with Shinjin No. 1 Style Kawakita Saika AV Debut (新人NO.1STYLE 河北彩花AVデビュー), produced by S1.
 She was successful in the AV world upon her debut.
 Her works ranked first and fourth in FANZA's 2018 film rankings.
-Shinjin won the Best Work award in the streaming and rental category at the 2019 FANZA Adult Award.
+Shinjin won the Best Work award in the streaming and rental category at the 2019 FANZA Adult Awards.

 After five months and six films, Kawakita disappeared from the AV world.
 During the hiatus, S1 released some unreleased scenes in a compilation.
 Hong Kong newspaper Oriental Daily News listed Kawakita as one of the models readers would most like to come out of retirement.
 In a later interview, Kawakita explained that she left because her friends found out about her AV career.

 In 2021, Kawakita announced her return on the magazine FANZA and released her return film, Kawakita Saika Re:Start, on July 14.
 She has been active ever since, and has quickly risen to become one of the most popular JAV idols of the year.

-As of November 2022, Kawakita has appeared in a total of 44 movies alongside other stars such as Yua Mikami, Rara Anzai, and Konan Sayoi.
+In 2024, a scene from the 2022 pornographic film OAE-214 ALL NUDE Saika Kawakita depicting Kawakita smiling into the camera became a popular Internet meme, particularly on Twitter.

+On March 6, 2024, she announced via her Twitter account that she had changed the kanji of her stage name from Ayaka Kawaita (河北彩花) to Saika Kawakita (河北彩伽) while keeping the same reading, and transferred her agency affiliation from CRUSE to Mine's.

+In 2025, under the name Moena (萌名), she made her debut as a singer with the release of Zutto Issho ni ("Always Together").